metamaden/recountmethylation/README.md

 universally guarantee the data contained in Recount Methylation will reflect the current state of latest available corresponding records in GEO.
-We showed how to check retrieved data against a fresh download of sample IDATs from GEO Datat Sets (see vigentte).
+We showed how to check retrieved data against a fresh download of sample IDATs from GEO Data Sets (see vignette).
 Through this and other means, we advise `recountmethylation` users be vigilant in cross-checking their findings with latest available records and study data.